We just made the front page of HLN | Het Laatste Nieuws!

-Long wait for someone to come and lay your screed?
+Long wait for your screeder?
 Why not try it yourself!
-The West Flemish start-up Staenis is launching a 'screed grid' and promises professional quality tailored to DIY-ers.
-The Livios construction site spoke with developers Tom Verstaen and Daisy Bohyn.
-“With our system you can save a lot of money.”
+The West Flemish start-up Staenis is launching a 'screed grid' on the market and promises professional quality tailored to DIYers.
+The construction site Livios spoke with developers Tom Verstaen and Daisy Bohyn.
+"With our system, you can save a lot of money."

 How does the screed grid work exactly?
-“You place one row of synthetic grids, set them to the correct height, fill them with screed and then pull the screed flat on the top of the grid.
-The grid remains permanently in place and ensures a flat and crack-free screed.
-You don't have any expansion joints any more," says Tom Verstaen, who was national Tile Setter Champion in 2017.
+“You place a single row of plastic grids, adjust them to the correct height, fill them with screed, and then level the screed on top of the grid.
+The grid remains permanently in place and ensures a flat and crack-free screed floor.
+You also no longer need expansion joints,” says Tom Verstaen, who was national Tiler Champion in 2017.

 … and professionals